Public Records & Services in Vale

 Frequently Asked Questions

 To register to vote in Vale, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Butte County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
-For local municipal elections in Vale, contact the Butte County Clerk's office for schedules and ballot information.
+For local county and state elections (Vale is an unincorporated community in Butte County and does not hold municipal elections), contact the Butte County Clerk's office for schedules and ballot information.

 Property records for Vale, South Dakota are maintained by the Butte Director of Equalization's Office and the Butte County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Butte County, including parcels in Vale.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Butte County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Butte County offices at the county courthouse.
 The Butte County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Vale, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Butte County Clerk's office issues marriage licenses and maintains marriage records for Butte County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.